As a small business owner, you likely take one of two positions when it comes to hiring:

 3. Consider implementing a referral program.
 In short, this gives current employees a reason to help you find new workers.
 If somebody has the ability to earn a referral bonus, you may be surprised at how quickly they refer qualified candidates.

 4. Focus on the interview process.
-From leaving yourself enough time to ask the right questions to preparing for the interview well in advance, there are things you can do to make this process easier and more effective for both you and the interviewee.
+From leaving yourself enough time to ask the right questions to prepare for the interview well in advance, there are things you can do to make this process easier and more effective for both you and the interviewee.